ruggeri/go-learning/session1/notes/notes05-slices.md

 ```

 * `append` doesn't mutate the slice's length/capacity/store.
-* Therefore you need to use the slice value returned by `append`.
-Most common is just to reassign it back to the original slice variable.
+* Therefore you need to save the slice value returned by `append`.
+Most
+  common is just to reassign it back to the original slice variable.
 * If there is no more capacity, `append` will double the store for you.

 ## Two slices can refer to the same store